top of page

 A sole trader is generally easier to manage.
 There is less paperwork, fewer formal compliance requirements, and less separation between the owner and the business.

 A company comes with more administration.
-You need to register the company, maintain company details, meet ASIC obligations, and pay annual review fees.
+I need to register the company, maintain company details, meet ASIC obligations, and pay annual review fees.

 For some owners, that extra admin is worth it.
 For others, especially early-stage solo operators, it can feel like too much too soon.